makingmerry/grunt-php-site/README.md

 #### Compiles library scripts

 - Library scripts are added to the `assets/js/src/` folder
+- Library scripts are concatenanted to the project script to form a global script to reduce number of script requests

 #### Compiles to ES5

-- Write with the latest features and allow Babel to compile down to ES5 for browser compatibility.
+- Write with the latest features and allow [Babel](https://babeljs.io/) to compile down to ES5 for browser compatibility.
 - Optimised global script is generated after project script is concatenated with any library scripts

 #### Smooth page load transitions

-- Uses Barba.js to enhance with client-side rendering
+- Uses [Barba.js](https://barba.js.org/docs/v2/user/) to enhance with client-side rendering
 - Page transitions are customisable with default loader

 #### Google Analytics implementation

-- Added basic Google Analytics implementation to reduce intergration time to Google Analytics
+- Added basic [Google Analytics](https://analytics.google.com/analytics/web/) implementation to reduce intergration time to Google Analytics

 #### Web Font loader implementation

-- Added control when linking fonts with Web Font Loader, to improve loading experience
+- Added control when linking fonts with [Web Font Loader](https://github.com/typekit/webfontloader), to improve loading experience